The quantum tropical vertex: Main results

 \end{thm}

-\textbf{Remarks:} \begin{itemize} \item In the classical limit $\hbar \rightarrow 0$, Theorem \ref{precise_main_thm_ch2} reduces to the main result (Theorem 5.4) of \cite{MR2667135}, expressing the classical scattering diagram $S(\fD_\fm)$ in terms of the genus zero log Gromov-Witten invariants $N_{0,p}^{Y_\fm}$\footnote{In \cite{MR2667135}, the genus zero invariants are defined as relative Gromov-Witten invariants of some open geometry.
-The fact that they coincide with genus zero log Gromov-Witten invariants follows from Section 5 of \cite{bousseau2017tropical}}.
+In the classical limit $\hbar \rightarrow 0$, Theorem \ref{precise_main_thm_ch2} reduces to the main result (Theorem 5.4) of \cite{MR2667135}, expressing the classical scattering diagram $S(\fD_\fm)$ in terms of the genus zero log Gromov-Witten invariants $N_{0,p}^{Y_\fm}$.
+In \cite{MR2667135}, the genus $0$ invariants are defined as relative Gromov-Witten invariants of some open geometry.
+The fact that they coincide with genus $0$ log Gromov-Witten invariants follows from arguments of the type of those used in Section 5 of \cite{bousseau2017tropical}.

-\item The proof of Theorem \ref{precise_main_thm_ch2} takes Sections \ref{section_gw_toric}, \ref{section_degeneration} \ref{section_tropical}, and \ref{section_end_proof}.
+The proof of Theorem \ref{precise_main_thm_ch2} takes Sections \ref{section_gw_toric}, \ref{section_degeneration} \ref{section_tropical}, and \ref{section_end_proof}.
 In \mbox{Section \ref{section_log_gw_log_cy}}, we define higher genus log Gromov-Witten invariants $N_{g,w}^{\overline{Y}_\fm}$ of toric surfaces $\overline{Y}_\fm$.
 In Section \ref{section_degeneration}, we prove a degeneration formula expressing the log Gromov-Witten invariants $N_{g,p}^{Y_\fm}$ of the log Calabi-Yau surface $Y_{\fm}$ in terms of log Gromov-Witten invariants $N_{g,w}^{\overline{Y}_\fm}$ of the toric surface $\overline{Y}_\fm$.
 In Section \ref{section_tropical}, we review, following \cite{MR3383167}, the relation between quantum scattering diagrams and Block-Göttsche $q$-deformed tropical curve count.
-In Section \ref{section_end_proof}, we conclude the proof by using the main result of \cite{bousseau2017tropical} relating $q$-deformed tropical curve count and higher genus log Gromov-Witten invariants of toric surfaces. \item The consistency of the quantum scattering diagram $S(\hat{\fD}_\fm)$ translates into the fact that the product, ordered according to the phase of the rays, of the elements $\hat{\Phi}_{\hat{H}_j}$, $j=1,\dots,n$, and $\hat{\Phi}_{\hat{H}_\fm}$, $\fm \in M-\{0\}$ primitive, of the quantum tropical vertex group $\hat{\V}^{\hbar}_R$, is equal to the identity.
-So one can paraphrase Theorem \ref{precise_main_thm_ch2} by saying that the log Gromov-Witten invariants $N_{g,p}^{Y_\fm}$ produce relations in the quantum tropical vertex group $\hat{\V}^{\hbar}_R$, or conversely that relations in $\hat{\V}^{\hbar}_R$ give constraints on the log Gromov-Witten invariants $N_{g,p}^{Y_\fm}$.
+In Section \ref{section_end_proof}, we conclude the proof by using the main result of \cite{bousseau2017tropical} relating $q$-deformed tropical curve count and higher genus log Gromov-Witten invariants of toric surfaces.

+The consistency of the quantum scattering diagram $S(\hat{\fD}_\fm)$ translates into the fact that the product, ordered according to the phase of the rays, of the elements $\hat{\Phi}_{\hat{H}_j}$ and $\hat{\Phi}_{\hat{H}_m}$ of the quantum tropical vertex group $\hat{\V}^{\hbar}_R$ is equal to the identity.
+Therefore, one can paraphrase Theorem \ref{precise_main_thm_ch2} by saying that the log Gromov-Witten invariants $N_{g,p}^{Y_\fm}$ produce relations in the quantum tropical vertex group $\hat{\V}^{\hbar}_R$, or conversely that relations in $\hat{\V}^{\hbar}_R$ give constraints on the log Gromov-Witten invariants $N_{g,p}^{Y_\fm}$.